Toloka/docs/en/guide/concepts/train.md

 {% cut "Why do I have an infinite number of pages in the training pool?" %}

 Tasks have infinite overlap in the training pool.
-As long as the training pool is open and the training is running, users can access the tasks.
+As long as the training pool is open and the training is running, Tolokers can access the tasks.
 Learn more about [training pools](train.md).

 {% endcut %}